All About HIV Testing

 The HIV antibody test is the most common test gay men will have during a sexual health check.

 If you have contracted HIV, your immune system will start producing antibodies reacting to the virus within 2-12 weeks following exposure.
-These antibodies are detected by the test, and if you test positive, another test will be done to confirm the result.
+This test detects these antibodies, and if you test positive, a follow-up test will be done to confirm the result.

 Antigen Test

 An antigen test will detect HIV infection at an earlier stage than an HIV antibody test.
 It tests for quantities of a protein known as the p24 antigen, which is part of the HIV virus and produced in high amounts early on after contracting HIV.
-In Australia, most labs currently test for both HIV antibodies and the p24 antigen.
+Most labs in Australia currently test for HIV antibodies and the p24 antigen.

 Dried Blood Spot (DBS) Test